shadowhand/git-encrypt/README.md

 ## Configuration

+To quickly setup gitcrypt interactively, run `gitcrypt init` from the root of your git repository.
+It will ask you for a passphrase, cipher mode, and what files should be encrypted.

+    $ cd my-repo
+    $ gitcrypt init

+Your repository is now set up!
+Any time you `git add` a file that matches the filter pattern the `clean` filter is applied, automatically encrypting the file before it is staged.
+Using `git diff` will work normally, as it automatically decrypts file content as necessary.

+### Manual Configuration

-First, you will need to add a secret salt and secure passphrase to your git configuration.
-The secret salt must be 16 **hexidecimal** chacaters and the secure passphrase can be any characters of any length:
+First, you will need to add a secure passphrase to your git configuration:

-    $ git config gitcrypt.salt 0000000000000000
     $ git config gitcrypt.pass my-secret-phrase

-*It is possible to set these options globally using `git config --global`, but more secure to create a separate salt and passphrase for every repository.*
+*It is possible to set this options globally using `git config --global`, but more secure to create a separate passphrase for every repository.*

-A quick way to generate a new salt is:

-    $ head -c 10 < /dev/random | md5 | cut -c-16

-## Usage
+The default [encryption cipher][4] is `aes-256-cbc`, which should be suitable for almost everyone.
+However, it is also possible to use a different cipher:

+    $ git config gitcrypt.cipher aes-256-cbc

+**Do not use an `ecb` cipher unless you are 100% sure what you are doing!**

-For every repository that you want to use gitcrypt in, you will need a [.gitattributes][4] file to define what files will be encrypted.
-Any file [pattern format][5] can be used here.
+Next, you need to define what files will be automatically encrypted using the [.gitattributes][5] file.
+Any file [pattern format][6] can be used here.

 To encrypt all the files in the repo: